firminoneto11/grocery-store-system/README.md

 - [x] On the sales table, the customer's name and customer's cpf are optional, because not everyone wants to share this information.

 ___
-## 💻 Screens 💻
+## 📺 Screens 📺

 Accordingly to the propsed functionalities, the following screens should be implemented:

 - [x] Login screen for the system manager.
 All the other screens/routes must have authentication rules with JWT
-- [x] Dashboard screen.
+- [ ] Dashboard screen.
 This is the first screen that should be displayed right after a successfull login.
 - [x] Register product screen
 - [x] List products screen
 - [x] Edit product screen